nodemailer/nodemailer/README.md

 See examples/example_dkim.js for a complete example.

-#### DKIM Signing with Amazon SES

-Amazon SES modifies Message-Id and Date fields of the message, so in order to use DKIM signing you need to define appropriate `headerFieldNames` property where Message-Id and Date fields are not listed (by default Message-Id and Date are included as signed fields).

-    mailcomposer.useDKIM({
-        domainName: "node.ee",
-        keySelector: "dkim",
-        privateKey: fs.readFileSync("private_key.pem"),
-        headerFieldNames: "from:to:cc:bcc:subject:..." // but no Message-Id or Date!
-    });

 ### Well known services for SMTP

 If you want to use a well known service as the SMTP host, you do not need